 3. Using a spreadsheet or word processor, make a list of all of the ingredients on the cards.
 Also add any non-food items that you regularly purchase on grocery trips, such as trash bags or laundry detergent.
 I divided mine up according to category and put them in the order they are found at my favorite grocery store.

 4. With calendar handy, complete your meal planning by placing the cards in each day’s space of the business card holder.
 This system allow an easy exchange of cards until a workable meal plan is in place.
-The Well Planned Day Homeschool and On the Go planners and the My Well Planned Day digital planner would all work well with this system.
+The Well Planned Day Homeschool and On the Go planners and the Well Planned Gal’s Online Planner would all work well with this system.

 5. After all of the spaces contain a card, flip the holders so the ingredients side is up.
 Using a highlighter, mark each ingredient on your grocery list.
 If I need multiples of certain ingredients, I make tally marks next to it.
 Then I just take the list to the store for an easy shopping trip!